krmbzds/stars/README.md

 - [filebrowser/filebrowser](https://github.com/filebrowser/filebrowser) - 📂 Web File Browser
 - [release-argus/Argus](https://github.com/release-argus/Argus) - Argus is a lightweight monitor to notify of new software releases via Gotify/Slack/other messages and/or WebHooks.
 - [go-vikunja/vikunja](https://github.com/go-vikunja/vikunja) - Mirror of vikunja from https://code.vikunja.io/api
-- [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a single secure private WireGuard®-based mesh network with SSO/MFA and simple access controls.
+- [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
 - [knadh/listmonk](https://github.com/knadh/listmonk) - High performance, self-hosted, newsletter and mailing list manager with a modern dashboard.
 Single binary app.
 - [mtlynch/picoshare](https://github.com/mtlynch/picoshare) - A minimalist, easy-to-host service for sharing images and other files
 - [errata-ai/vale](https://github.com/errata-ai/vale) - :pencil: A markup-aware linter for prose built with speed and extensibility in mind.